ccloli/JSON-CSSP/README.md

 };

 var callback = function(data, params){	// Callback function, optional
-	console.log(data);					// Decoded response JSON data, if can't be decode, it will be raw response string console.log(params);				// An Object with all decoded content. `params.res` is raw content; `params.finalRes`
+	console.log(data);					// Decoded response JSON data, if can't be decode, it will be decoded string or raw response string console.log(params);				// An Object with all decoded content. `params.res` is raw content; `params.finalRes`
 										//   is processed content; `params.data` is decoded JSON, the same as `data` };